Leo3418/leo3418.github.io/content/en/posts/2023-02-07-avoid-9999-only-gentoo-packages.md

   build this package with LTO compiler flags, so I had been unaware of this issue until tinderbox reported it to me.

-Tinderbox generously tests packages under different configurations for package maintainers, and the only thing it asks in exchange is that the package has at least one non-live ebuild.
-Tinderbox does not cover live ebuilds, which is
-understandable: as already discussed, a live ebuild may become broken at any time -- even before tinderbox tests it.
-A corollary of this is, tinderbox cannot test `-9999`-only packages because these packages do not have any non-live ebuilds for tinderbox to test.

-GURU contributors are advised to consider adding at least one non-live ebuild to each of their `-9999`-only packages to gain the benefit of tinderbox's automated package tests.
+To gain the benefit of tinderbox's automated package tests, GURU contributors are advised to consider adding at least one non-live ebuild to each of their `-9999`-only packages.

 [GURU]: https://wiki.gentoo.org/wiki/Project:GURU
 [tinderbox]: https://blogs.gentoo.org/ago/2020/07/04/gentoo-tinderbox/